 The temporary T-accounts related to expenses and revenues are used to make the income statement, where net income equals total revenues minus total expenses.

-When net income is know, the statement of retained earnings can be computed.
+When net income is known, the statement of retained earnings can be computed.
 During the year, all changes in retained earnings are booked on temporary T-accounts.
-Thus, retained earnings is not used during the year.
+Thus, retained earnings are not used during the year.
 Hence, the balance of this T-account on the trial balance will be last year’s ending balance.
-So, at year’s end this T-account needs to be updated.
-Retained earnings increases with net income of the year, and decreases with dividends declared.
-This step is performed by making a journal entry which resets all temporary T-accounts to zero, and transferring the balance to retained earnings.
+So, at year’s end, this T-account needs to be updated.
+Retained earnings increase with the net income of the year and decreases with dividends declared.
+This step is performed by making a journal entry that resets all temporary T-accounts to zero and transferring the balance to retained earnings.

 Consider the following trial balance:

 the journal entry to close the books’ is the following: